Scuba Diving in Palau: Highlights + Liveaboards vs Resorts

 Palau Royal Resort

 As one of only two hotels in the area boasting a private beach, this eco-friendly Palau resort offers a quintessential island vacation experience.
+We think it’s a particularly good choice if you’re travelling with kids, as the beach (and snorkelling) area is enclosed by a rocky wall.

 Demonstrating its commitment to sustainability, Palau Royal Resort proudly partners with organisations like the Palau Conservation Society.
 It’s striving to ensure that this tropical paradise remains pristine for generations to come.